Why Are Remote Workers Outperforming Office Workers?

 Of course it feels good to pop a candy bar from its jar, but does all the investment in gimmicks add any value to the company or the workers productivity?

 Even though setting up, hiring and organising a remote workforce comes with its own challenges, it is worthwhile to note that in the end it becomes one of the best decisions a business owner could ever make.

 “I’m yet to understand why company founders are increasingly becoming obsessed with availing in-office ‘perks’ for their workers.
 I hear the main goal is to create a fun environment and promote collaboration among the team(s).
-But I think this approach does more harm than good and recent studies indicate that the problem is worsening”, Adam said.
+But I think this approach does more harm than good and recent studies indicate that the problem is worsening”, he said.